npezza93/solid_storage/README.md

 # Solid Storage

-Active Storage service adapter that stores blobs in the database and serves them using X-Sendfile and adheres to the Active Storage service contract.
+Solid Storage is an Active Storage service adapter that stores blobs in the database and serves them using X-Sendfile and adheres to the Active Storage service contract.

 ## Installation